 Many would argue that yeah, of course they cost less.
 Because they’re inferior!
 Right?
 Ha ha, very funny.
 But no.

 Smaller vehicles are cheaper for much more obvious reasons.
 There’s less expensive material in use, for one.
 They’re also not as hungry for fuel as their SUV siblings.
 Why would you not want to go farther for less?
 Unless you have a really big family that you need to transport frequently, you don’t have much reason not to go for a smaller car.

 Smaller cars are more practical in several other ways

 Those sports cars you see in racing events?
 Have you ever seen one up-close, or just on television?
 Because if you were to see a professional sports car in real life, you’d notice that they’re even smaller than you thought.

 Smaller cars are practical.
 Not just in a financial sense.
 Not just because they’re safer and eat less fuel.
 They simply handle much better.
 Moving in and out of traffic becomes easier not just because the car is smaller, but because the handling is more precise.
-And parking no longer becomes a massive headache.
+And parking no longer becomes a massive headache and also need a small space if you’re looking to park in vehicle storage.
 A smaller car can fit into many more places than that SUV can.